-Your “Big three” signs are your Sun, Moon, and Rising signs.
-Taken together, these big three signs form what I call your astrological “handshake.”
 When you meet another astrologer or introduce yourself to a group of astrologers, it’s a polite gesture to offer this information.
 Hi, I’m Molly – Aries Sun, Leo Moon, Libra rising.
 In the language of astrology, it communicates who you are without revealing too much!

 You’ll need your birth chart to locate your Sun, Moon, and Rising signs.